-Project Number: OP10-05 (05-H-01)
+Project Number: OP11-05 (05-H-01)

 Project Description: The Hawaii Alliance for Community Health will use funds to continue its responsibility for the child passenger safety program in Hawaii County.
 They will train and provide equipment for child passenger safety technicians, instructors and volunteers.
-They will have presentations for new parents once a month, conduct a minimum of 12 community child safety seat clinics and maintain five fitting stations.
+They will have presentations for new parents once a month, conduct a minimum of 8 community child safety seat clinics and maintain five fitting stations.
 They will also update current technicians and instructors; work with community partners to develop professional relationships and provide training/support to their organizations (police, fire, EMS, hospitals, etc.); assist the Hawaii County Police Department in their recruit training; and certify EMS personnel in CPS.
-Funds will also be used to send one representative to LifeSavers Conference.
+Funds will also be used to send one representative to the Lifesavers conference or Kids In Motion conference.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.